Transcendent-Tapir/Distorted-Domains/advancement.md

 - Taking harm
 - Helping an ally recover from harm
 - Rolls that use a negative aspect
+- As a possible bonus from a critical success

 #### Using Inspiration